HaiYen3012/OOP_LAB/AimsProject/README.md

-## LAB 02: Problem Modeling and Encapsulation
+## LAB: Problem Modeling and Encapsulation

-The src code for AimsProject can be found in folder `AimsProject`
+The src code for AimsProject can be found in folder `src`

 - `Design` folder: Class Diagram
 - `Requirement` folder: Use case Diagram